Exact inference via quasi-conjugacy in two-parameter Poisson-Dirichlet hidden Markov models: Details and proofs on filtering and smoothing

 \begin{corollary}[Forecasting partitions] For any $t\ge0$ under \eqref{eq:hmm-structure},

-where $\{w_\lambda\}$ are the mixture weights for $\Pr(X(t)\in\d x\mid \Pi^{0:N})$, obtained from: Theorem~\ref{thm:propagation} if $t>t_N$; Theorem~\ref{thm:update} if $t=t_N$; Theorem~\ref{thm:smoothing} if $t=t_k< t_N$; or Corollary~\ref{cor:interpolation} if $t\in(t_k,t_{k+1})$. \end{corollary}
+where $\{w_\lambda; \lambda \in \Lambda_{t}\}$ are the mixture weights for $\Pr(X(t)\in\d x | \Pi^{0:N})$, obtained from: Theorem~\ref{thm:propagation} if $t>t_N$; Theorem~\ref{thm:update} if $t=t_N$; Theorem~\ref{thm:smoothing} if $t=t_k< t_N$; or Corollary~\ref{cor:interpolation} if $t\in(t_k,t_{k+1})$. \end{corollary}

-Algorithm~\ref{alg: forecasting} then samples Young diagrams conditionally on $\pi^{0:N}$.
-Equation~\eqref{eq: forecasting} can be seen as a temporally informed $\CRP$, where temporal dependence is encoded by the weights $\{w_\lambda\}$; the overall clustering structure is unknown within the finite set of plausible coagulations.
+Algorithm~\ref{alg: forecasting} then samples partitions conditionally on $\pi^{0:N}$.
+As in Section \ref{SMsubsec:dual}, Equation~\eqref{eq: forecasting} can be seen as a temporally informed Chinese Restaurant Process, where temporal dependence is encoded by the weights $\{w_\lambda; \lambda \in \Lambda_{t}\}$; the overall clustering structure is unknown within the finite set of plausible coagulations

-\subsubsection{Proofs}
+\subsection{Proofs}

 \emph{Proof of Proposition \ref{prop:prod-cond-SM}.} We give here a direct probabilistic proof which highlights the role of the random sampling.
 See also \cite{feng2011functional, feng2010poisson} for previous discussion of similar results.
-By \eqref{symmetric polynomial}, we can write
+Conditionally on $x \in \nabla$, $\Pi_{1:n}$ and $\Pi_{n+1:n+m}$ are respectively the clusterings of the first $n$ and of the next $m$ samples of Kingman's paintbox process from $x$.
+Then by definiton of the paintbox process the joint probability factorizes as